flemay/3musketeers/README.md

     - Neat tools used are [offset path][linkVectornatorOffsetPath] and [mask objects][linkVectornatorMaskObjects]
   - 2048px by 2048px SVG image
-  - Images are in folder `docs/public/img`
+  - Images are in folder `./src/assets/logo/`
 - Favicon
   - Source image is an exported png format of the logo
   - Use the website [favicon.io][linkFaviconio]
-  - The generated content is in `docs/public/favicon_io`
+  - The generated content is in `./public/favicon_io`
-  - File docs/public/favicon.io is a copy of the file in `docs/public/favicon_io`
-    - By default, browsers searches for /favicon.io
   - HTML `link` tags have been set in file `/docs/.vitepress/config.js`
 - Social media preview
   - This is for displaying preview of the website on Twitter, Facebook, GitHub,